20th Century Animation: Process

-Unlike animation studios such as Pixar or Walt Disney Animation Studios, 20th Century Animation does not have an in-house animation style, but rather acts as a division and somewhat of a distribution label for animated films that are made under or acquired by 20th Century Studios.
+Rather than having a consistent in-house animation style like Disney's other two feature animation studios, Pixar and Walt Disney Animation Studios, 20th Century Animation acts as a division and somewhat of a distribution label for animated films that are made under or acquired by 20th Century Studios.
 An example of this is with Fox Animation Studios and Blue Sky Studios' films; both of which were subsidiaries of the company.
 Another example of this is Fantastic Mr. Fox.
 Additionally, Ron's Gone Wrong was the first and only film made under a deal between 20th Century and Locksmith Animation.

-However, the animation production of 20th Century Animation's films (except for Blue Sky Studios) is outsourced to other studios.
+However, in a similar fashion to Sony Pictures Animation, Paramount Animation, and Warner Bros.
+Pictures Animation, the animation production of 20th Century Animation's films (except for Blue Sky Studios) is outsourced to other studios.
 For example, The Simpsons Movie was animated at Film Roman alongside AKOM and Rough Draft Studios, while Ron's Gone Wrong was animated by DNEG.
 The Book of Life was developed outside of 20th Century Animation at Reel FX, with the studio co-producing the film later on.
-Diary of a Wimpy Kid and The Ice Age Adventures of Buck Wild were animated by Bardel Entertainment.
+The Diary of a Wimpy Kid films and The Ice Age Adventures of Buck Wild were animated by Bardel Entertainment.

-Fox Animation Studios (headquartered in Phoenix, Arizona) and Blue Sky Studios (headquartered in White Plains, New York and later Greenwich, Connecticut) animated their respective films internally, however Anastasia and Titan A.E. were outsourced to multiple animation studios, including Bardel Entertainment, Reality Check Studios, and Blue Sky, when the latter of the three was still a VFX studio.
+Fox Animation Studios (headquartered in Phoenix, Arizona) and Blue Sky Studios (headquartered in White Plains, New York, and later Greenwich, Connecticut) animated their respective films internally; however, Anastasia and Titan A.E. were outsourced to multiple animation studios, including Bardel Entertainment, Reality Check Studios, and Blue Sky, when the latter of the three was still a VFX studio.

-Both Fox Animation Studios and Blue Sky had their own unique animation style, with the former having the same animation style as Don Bluth.
+Both Fox Animation Studios and Blue Sky had their own unique animation style, with the former having the same animation style as Don Bluth Entertainment due to both Don Bluth Entertainment and Fox Animation Studios being founded by the same animator, Don Bluth.